Transversal architecture for megaquop-scale quantum simulation with neutral atoms: Logical noise model for transversal STAR architecture

-Building on these hardware capabilities, our circuit-level noise model approximates the physical processes in neutral-atom quantum computers through Pauli error channels, enabling efficient classical simulation.
-The model captures several key features of neutral-atom systems.
-First, we include $Z$-biased noise during single and two-qubit gate operations, reflecting the dominant error mechanism in these platforms.
-Second, we account for transport errors arising when atoms are moved to enable two-qubit gates.
-Third, we model spectator errors that arise when global laser pulses intended to implement entangling gates (CZ) between specific qubit pairs inadvertently affect other qubits present in the entangling region.
-Finally, we account for the effects of atom loss that occurs during Rydberg transitions, when optical traps are disabled, by modeling these loss events as $Y$ errors.
-We parameterize the noise strength by the total error rate associated with CZ gate implementation, which encompasses both the gate operation itself and the necessary atom transport error.
-This provides a practical metric for comparing different noise regimes.
-For current generation of hardware, this corresponds to a total effective physical error rate of approximately $p_{\mathrm{ph}} \approx 7.3 \times 10^{-3}$.
-Complete specifications including all error channels, rates, and modeling assumptions are detailed in Appendix \ref{sec:physicalnoise}.
+We parameterize the overall noise strength by the total error rate associated with CZ gate implementation, defined in Eq.~\eqref{eq:physical_error_rate}, which includes both the intrinsic gate error and the accompanying transport error.
+This provides a convenient and experimentally meaningful metric for comparing different noise regimes.
+For current-generation hardware, this corresponds to an effective physical error rate of approximately $p_{\mathrm{ph}} \approx 7.3 \times 10^{-3}$.
+A complete specification of all error channels, rates, and modeling assumptions is provided in Appendix~\ref{sec:physicalnoise}.

-Our choice to model atom loss as $Y$ errors, rather than implementing loss errors explicitly which would require loss decoding \cite{baranes2025, perrin2025}, establishes an upper bound on logical error rates.
-This choice exploits the principle that errors providing more information are generally easier to decode.
-Detecting loss errors provide additional spatial information about error locations, making them the easiest to correct.
-Among Pauli errors, $Y$ errors contain the most syndrome information since they trigger both $X$ and $Z$ stabilizer measurements simultaneously, making them easier to decode than $X$ or $Z$ errors alone.
-By substituting the easier-to-decode erasure errors with $Y$ errors—which are themselves the easiest Pauli errors to decode—we obtain the tightest possible upper bound within the Pauli error framework.
-However, our bound is somewhat looser than optimal due to limitations of practical approximate decoders, which typically do not fully exploit the correlated $X$ and $Z$ syndrome information that $Y$ errors provide.